albertllousas/functional-domain-driven-design/README.md

 Some years ago I decided to open my mind to new ways of thinking, so I decide to learn functional programming with Scala, well ... at least I tried, my head almost exploded, literally :).
-I also tried different programming languages and paradigms such as ruby, elixir, typescript or even ocaml, till finally I fell in love with kotlin, a good mix of everything.
+I also tried different programming languages and paradigms such as ruby, elixir, typescript, haskell or even ocaml, till finally I fell in love with kotlin, a good mix of everything.

 One day I realised that I didn't know what the S of Solid really meant, so it led me to understand dependency inversion principle and the architectures based on it ...
 I fell in love again, this time with hexagonal architecture.